expertsystems/docker-files-public/resin/README.md

 `RESIN_HOME` points to `/usr/local/share/resin-4.0.40`

 ### Logs
 Logs are written to `/var/log/resin/`.
-You may want to map this volume.
+You may want to map this as a volume.
+(Tip: See [expertsystems/filebeat](https://hub.docker.com/r/expertsystems/filebeat/))

 ### Session data
-Session data is written to `/var/resin/resin-data`, so if you want to preserve session data between images, consider mapping this volume.
+Session data is written to `/var/resin/resin-data`, so if you want to preserve session data between images, consider mapping this as a volume.